Do you want an easy way to move from Shopify to WooCommerce? Want to make sure your online store and its contents stay intact while you move?

 We recommend using Bluehost.
 They are the most reliable web hosting providers that have plans specifically designed for WooCommerce.

 We’ve worked out a deal with Bluehost where our users get an exclusive offer on their web hosting plans.
 You can get started for as low as $2.75 per month and Bluehost will give you a domain name and SSL certificate for free.

-After signing up for your hosting account, Bluehost will automatically install WordPress for you.
+Today, we’ll sign up with Bluehost.
+Once you’ve signed up, Bluehost will automatically install WordPress for you.
 You can access the WordPress admin panel from your hosting account dashboard.